""

 The Physics Club organizes events such as seminars, tours, trips, and socials for its members.
 In the the past, we have taken a field trip to Fermilab and have frequently gathered for social events such as ice skating, movie night, and bowling.
 Physics Club volunteers also offer free drop-in tutoring to students in introductory physics and astronomy classes.
 In addition, we maintain subscriptions to science-related magazines such as Scientific American, Astronomy, and Physics Today, which are kept in the club’s room located at 2328 Chamberlin Hall.

 By joining the Physics Club you’ll be meeting many physics majors, who are, in general, really cool people to hang out with.
-If you are thinking about declaring a Physics major, this is the place to come for helpful advice about taking classes and finding an undergraduate job in the physics department.
+If you are thinking about declaring a Physics major, this is the place to come for helpful advice about taking classes and finding an undergraduate job in the Physics Department.
 If you join, you can get access to the Physics Club room.
 Joining also adds you to the club email list, so you can be notified about club-sponsored events.

 To join, email physics.society.wisc@gmail.com or drop by Room 2328 Chamberlin Hall and pick up a membership form.
 Turn in a completed form with your annual dues to a Physics Club officer.